efagbola/ukraine-ea-counterfactual/README.md

 # Ukraine Euro-Area Counterfactual

-This repository contains my final exam submission for Quantitative Methods in Finance (QMF).
+This repository contains my final exam submission for Quantitative Methods in Finance.
 The project estimates a structural VAR counterfactual for Ukraine’s inflation under hypothetical Euro Area membership, using a Blanchard–Quah identification strategy and regime-dependent treatment intensity motivated by Part A.

 ## Repository structure